 Introduction

-In the realm of observational research, where data heterogeneity and complexity are common, assessing and diagnosing the characteristics of cohorts is fundamental to ensuring the reliability and credibility of research findings.
+Asessubg and diagnosing the characteristics of cohorts & phenotypes is fundamental to ensuring the reliability and credibility of observational research for OMOP CDM-compliant data.
 This is also an essential step in phenotype development.
-The OHDSI community has developed an R package, CohortDiagnostics, which provides researchers with a systematic approach to examine various facets of cohorts, enabling them to identify potential biases, assess data completeness, and validate the suitability of cohorts for analysis.
+The OHDSI community has developed an R package, CohortDiagnostics, which provides researchers with a systematic approach to examine various facets of cohorts, enabling them to identify potential biases, assess data completeness and compare characteristics of cohorts, and validate the suitability of cohorts for analysis.
 This tool is crucial for researchers working within the Observational Health Data Sciences and Informatics (OHDSI) ecosystem, enabling them to ensure the accuracy and reliability of cohort definitions through a detailed examination of incidence rates, cohort characteristics, and the specific codes triggering cohort inclusion criteria.
 CohortDiagnostics streamlines the process of cohort evaluation by:

 1. Generating a broad spectrum of diagnostics against a CDM database - see more details here: Features and Functionalities